shutter-network/shutter-docs/docs/protocol/api/integrating_api_llm_friendly.md

 ## Future Features and Considerations

--   **Event-Based & Block-Based Triggers**
+-   **Event-Based Triggers**

-    In future versions, decryption triggers may be based on blockchain events or block numbers, offering more flexibility.
+    Event-based decryption via ETD is supported.
+Best practice is to constrain ETDs using indexed topic filters and conditions, and to set a reasonable TTL.

 -   **Real-Time Notifications**